Curonian colonization of the Americas: History

 Courland and Semigallia was located in present-day Latvia, and had a population of only 200,000, mostly of Latvian and Baltic German ancestry, and was itself a vassal of the Polish–Lithuanian Commonwealth at that time.
-Under Duke Jacob Kettler (ruled 1642–1682), a Baltic German, it established one of the largest merchant fleets in Europe, with its main harbours in Windau (today's Ventspils), and Libau (today's Liepāja).
+Under Duke Jacob Kettler (ruled 1642–1682), a Baltic German, it established one of the largest merchant fleets in Europe, with its main harbours in Windau (modern Ventspils), and Libau (modern Liepāja).
 During his travels to Western Europe, Duke Jacob became an eager proponent of mercantilism.
 Metalworking and shipbuilding became much more developed.
 Trading relations were established not only with nearby countries, but also with England, France, the Netherlands, Portugal and others.